buthaya/payslips/README.md

 ## Contact
-For help or issues using LayoutLMv3, please email [Benno Uthayasooriyar](https://github.com/buthaya) or submit a GitHub issue.
+For help or issues using Payslips, please email [Benno Uthayasooriyar](https://github.com/buthaya) or submit a GitHub issue.

 ## License
 This dataset is released under the MIT License.
 See [LICENSE](LICENSE) for details.